Pharm D Admission

 All applications will initially be reviewed for evidence of basic qualifications for admission to the professional program, and those most qualified will be invited for a personal interview.
 All interviews will be conducted on the West Lafayette campus in the College of Pharmacy, near the end of February through the beginning of March.
 Letters of invitation for an interview will specify the date and time.
 It will be the student's responsibility to arrange his or her other commitments in order to be available at the assigned time.
 Each applicant will also be asked to participate in two brief exercises to provide evidence of extemporaneous writing and verbal communication ability.

 Some students will not be admitted.
-They will be referred to appropriate advising offices for assistance in choosing other areas of study.
+They will be referred to appropriate advising offices for assistance in choosing an appropriate pathway of study.

-All admitted students will again be reviewed at the end of the spring semester or quarter.
+All admitted students will again be reviewed at the end of the spring term.
 Those students whose academic performance has slipped below the acceptable level established by the Admissions Committee will most likely have their admission offer withdrawn.

 Confirmation of Admission